 business, electronic waste for logistics business and repair services of electronic products.
-Indicate involvement in the impact (i.e., caused by the organization or linked to impacts through its business relationship) What are the Risk/s Identified?
-Which stakeholders are affected?
-Management Approach Identify risk/s related to material topic of the organization The Company has no data for this period but will provide in the future.
-Directors, employees, government (and its agencies), owners (shareholders), suppliers, customers and the public The Company has no policy on hazardous waste but will work on it in the future.
-What are the Opportunity/ies Identified?
+Indicate involvement in the impact (i.e., caused by the organization or linked to impacts through its • Which stakeholders are affected?
+Management Approach The Company has no data for this Directors, employees, government (and its agencies), owners (shareholders), suppliers, customers and the public The Company has no policy on hazardous waste but will work on it in the future.
 Which stakeholders are affected?
 Management Approach Identify the opportunity/ies related to material topic of the organization The Company has no data for this period but will provide in the future Directors, employees, government (and its agencies), owners (shareholders), suppliers, customers and the public The Company has no policy on hazardous waste but will work on it in the future.